data-lessons/library-sql-DEPRECATED/00-sql-introduction.md

 of relational databases, and using SQL, will help you in using databases in programming languages. to do similar things using programming languages such as R or Python.

+## Why are Librarians well suited to SQL?
+Librarianship is about information management.
+We help sort and organise information and we help people find information.
+Most of us use mediated queries to help people find the information they need e.g. conducting a search via a library catalogue.
+With SQL, you can directly construct your database queries without the constraints (e.g. field name or search limitations) imposed by a mediated search interface.
+Librarians are good at searching information so don’t be afraid – constructing queries using SQL is simply a different and more direct way of finding information.

 ## Database Management Systems

 There are a number of different database management systems for working with